DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   component: text-component
   component_css: text-component
   headline:
-  - headline: 'In this webinar, you will be provided with 3 proven strategies for managing your reviews (both positive and negative) to maintain a strong online reputation. '
+  - headline: 'Watch this webinar to learn 3 proven strategies for managing your reviews in order to maintain a strong online reputation. '
   wistia-link:
   - link-id: "/1jk681n6sn"
     link-label: Watch Webinar